Philipbear/msbuddy/docs/pyapi.rst

    :param precursor_formula: str.
 The precursor formula string. e.g., "C10H20O5".
    :param adduct: str.
 The adduct type string. e.g., "[M+H]+".
    :param ms2_tol: float.
 The m/z tolerance for MS/MS spectra.
 Default is 10 ppm.
    :param ppm: bool.
 If True, the m/z tolerance is in ppm.
 If False, the m/z tolerance is in Da.
+Default is True.
    :param dbe_cutoff: float.
 The DBE cutoff for filtering out subformulas.
 Default is -1.0.
    :returns: A list of :class:`msbuddy.utils.SubformulaResult` objects.